We are here to help you not only return to work but return to the things you love.

 This page provides more information on options for planning your return to work.

-Your return-to-work plan
+Your care and return-to-work plan

 Once your claim is approved, we develop a return-to-work plan with you and your employer.
 A return-to-work plan defines clear return-to-work goals and determine how we will achieve those goals.